ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/Developing Your Own/decorators.md

 This file must be structured like a `yaml` file, and must contain at least an `order` field, which specifies the order of the variables.
 The rest of the file must contain a tree of valid arguments in the order defined in `order`.

-A `struc` file can be automatically created with `edit.data.commands.structure`, and then the `order` added.
+A `struc` file can be automatically created with `pyearthtools.data.commands.structure`, and then the `order` added.

 For example, a `.struc` file for an fake dataset: